CodyMorin25/Final_Project/README.md

 # Future Analysis
 After the results it would seem that maybe to help the model would to have more features by finding a dataset with more columns or one with a column with video game names inorder to merge them.
+Also could try a different model in addition.